 Months after this conversation, that comment continues to impact me.
 It reflects something that I often observe while dialoguing with people about abortion.
 Many of us are comfortable putting labels on other people, but we bristle under them ourselves.
 We don’t want people to make assumptions about us because of our view on abortion, but we’re okay making assumptions about them if they disagree with us.

 That’s an easy thing to do when we lump people into a category and then assign certain characteristics to every person in that group.
-It’s even easier to do when we don’t have conversations (or relationships) with anyone in that group, but instead only observe how they vote, what they write or tweet about or how they are portrayed in the media.
+It’s even easier to do when we don’t have conversations or relationships with anyone in that group, but instead only observe how they vote, what they tweet about or how they are portrayed in the media.

-But as I started having conversations — lots of them — with many different people who embody abortion beliefs all across the spectrum, something inside of me started to shift.
+But as I started having conversations — lots of them — with people who hold beliefs on abortion from all across the spectrum, something inside of me started to shift.

-I talked to someone who is pro-choice because she is concerned about children being more vulnerable to abuse if the mom was in distress about the pregnancy.
-I talked to someone who is pro-life because she believes that access to abortion doesn’t empower women, but sends the message that they have to control their reproduction if they want to succeed.
+I talked to someone who is pro-choice because she was concerned about children being more vulnerable to abuse if the mom was in distress about the pregnancy.
+I talked to someone who was pro-life because she believed that access to abortion doesn’t empower women, but sends the message that they have to control their reproduction if they want to succeed.

-I met a woman who is pro-choice because she witnesses births where no one wants to hold the child (and is personally committed to having foster children live in her home).
+I met a woman who was pro-choice because she witnessed births where no one wanted to hold the child (and she was personally committed to having foster children live in her home).
 I know a pro-life family who welcomed a young pregnant woman into their home when she had no place to live and hosted her graduation party when she got her college degree.